mahatrabelsi1/GNN-MVP-Node-Classification-Under-Noise/README.md

 # 🧠 GNN-MVP: Node Classification Under Noise

 Welcome to the **GNN-MVP Node Classification Challenge**.
-This is a lightweight, GitHub-hosted machine learning competition inspired by Kaggle, designed to be **easy to join but hard to win**.
+This is a lightweight, GitHub-hosted machine learning competition inspired by Kaggle — **easy to join, hard to win**.

 ---